microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceprincipal-removekey.md

 ## Examples

-The following is example shows how to call this API.
+The following example shows how to call this API.

 ### Request